 Again, here is the danger or at least the difficulty in stating an average dollar figure for flight attendant wages In Australia, Jetstar crew (a LCC subsidiary of Qantas) operate under four (4) different contracts, all varying in hourly rates, allowances and conditions! – It means little until you know the whole contract and the wages as per the contract before a true figure can be calculated.

-By the way, you can get access to all the career web pages of all the airlines featured on this site which will give you more info about flight attendant wages, allowances and working conditions plus you’ll get some other free downloads by becoming a fan of my FAAN ezine
+By the way, you can get access to all the career web pages of all the airlines featured on this site which will give you more info about flight attendant wages, allowances and working conditions plus you’ll get lots of other great info by simply liking our facebook page.

 To the top of flight attendant wages